Shruti

 Kislaya- IIM Ahmedabad and Bangalore

-Kislaya is a prime example of how the best view truly does come after the hardest climb.
-He has managed to secure a seat in both prestigious institutes IIM Ahmedabad and IIM Bangalore.
-His academic background is indeed impressive, having graduated in Mechanical Engineering from BIT Sindri, Dhanbad and having a good academic record in class 10th and 12th.
-This solid foundation has undoubtedly contributed to his success.
-With 4.5 years of professional experience under his belt, Kislaya has honed his skills and developed a deep understanding of the industry.
-This experience has undoubtedly given him a unique perspective that has helped him stand out from the crowd.
-In his exclusive interview with Shiksha, Kislaya elaborates on his experience with the Written Ability Test (WAT), Analytical Writing Test (AWT), and Personal Interview (PI) at both IIM Ahmedabad and IIM Bangalore.
-His insights provide valuable information for MBA aspirants who are preparing CAT 2023.
+Kislaya, CAT 2023 topper has managed to secure a seat in both top MBA institutes IIM Ahmedabad and IIM Bangalore.
+He is graduated in Mechanical Engineering from BIT Sindri, Dhanbad and have a good academic record in class 10th and 12th.
+This foundation has contributed to his success.
+With 4.5 years of professional experience, Kislaya has developed his skills and a deep understanding of industry.
+This experience has given him a way that has helped him stand out from the crowd.
+In his interview with Shiksha, Kislaya explains on his experience with the Written Ability Test (WAT), Analytical Writing Test (AWT), and Personal Interview (PI) at both IIM Ahmedabad and IIM Bangalore.
+His thoughts provide valuable information for MBA students who are preparing CAT 2023.
 Read full interview here.

 Explore colleges based on CAT